vue-scrollto

 to perform the animations, thus giving the best performance.

-Easing is done using bezier-easing (opens new window) - A well tested easing micro-library.
+Easing is done using bezier-easing - A well tested easing micro-library.

 It even knows when the user interrupts, and doesn't force scrolling that would result in bad UX.